klaudiosinani/singlie/readme.md

 - Return Type: `any`

-Return the value of node corresponding to the given index.
+Return the value of the node corresponding to the given index.

 ##### **`index`**